hellokristinafaye/quizRevisit/readme.md

 Future Development:

 - I probably won't develop this page any further, but may reference it in case future project require similar features.
+- Yay it works!
+  - Next Step:
+    - add comments explaining the code.